OmarHawashi2013/OmarHawashi2013/README.md

 Beyond that i am a game devloper and i can do pixel art and make soundtracks

-And in my free time i like playing some chess or playing old game like commander kenn 4 or jazz jackrabbit
+And in my free time i like playing some chess or playing old games like commander keen 4 or jazz jackrabbit

 And I made my Own Engine
 ---